MichaelStott/KivMob/README.md

 KivMobTest().run()
 ```

-In the same directory, generate buildozer.spec and make the following changes in buildozer.spec.
+In the same directory, generate buildozer.spec and make the following changes.

 ```sh
 requirements = kivy, hostpython2, android, kivmob